 You’ll usually have it almost all to yourself: those package-tour selfie-snappers and cruise passengers haven’t reached here yet (and the latter never will, of course).

 You’ll marvel at the contrasting deep-throat boom and the high-pitched trill of Mongolian folk music: it’s strangely captivating.
 Seriously.
-Performances for visitors are staged daily in Ulaanbaatar.
+Performances for visitors are staged daily by Tumen Ekh, the National Song and Dance Ensemble, in Ulaanbaatar.

 Your chance to admire the world’s largest statue of Genghis Khan… or if not, just the seated figure gazing sternly down from the side of the national parliament.
 It’s the only country where Genghis Khan is remembered as a hero, not as the fearsome tyrant who dispatched a horde to fan out across the continent.

-Follow in the footsteps of 1920s adventurer, naturalist and explorer Roy Chapman Andrews, possibly the original Indiana Jones, as you comb the crumbling cliffs of Bayandzag for dinosaur eggs and fossil remains.
+Follow in the footsteps of 1920s adventurer, naturalist and explorer Roy Chapman Andrews, arguably the original real-life Indiana Jones, as you comb the crumbling cliffs of Bayandzag for dinosaur eggs and fossil remains.

 Tiptoe into Tibetan-style Buddhist monasteries and temples, gazing up at gilded deities as the monks – young and old – begin their daily chanting.
 Mongolian Buddhism has rebounded since the ruthless Communist purges of the 1930s.